First-Time Home Buyer Grants: 2024 Guide

 Check your eligibility for Freddie Mac loans.
 Start here

-Bank of America’s Home Buying Assistance
+Bank of America’s home buying assistance

 Chase Homebuyer Grant

-The grant can also be applied to mortgage-related fees or down payments.
+Chase offers a Homebuyer Grant up to $7,500 for those purchasing their primary residence in qualifying areas.
+The grant can be used to lower mortgage interest rates with discount points or applied to mortgage-related fees or down payments.
 Eligibility extends to applicants seeking Chase’s DreaMaker loan or those opting for conventional, FHA, or VA mortgages.

 National Homebuyers Fund